-- (1) A dwelling, secondary suite shall be accessory to the principal dwelling unit. - (2) Only one dwelling, basement suite; dwelling, garage suite; dwelling, garden suite; or dwelling, secondary suite; is permitted on a lot with a single-detached house. - (3) A dwelling, secondary suite shall have a maximum of three bedrooms.
+- A dwelling, secondary suite shall be accessory to the principal dwelling unit. - Only one dwelling, garage suite; dwelling, garden suite; or dwelling, secondary suite; is permitted on a lot with a single-detached house. - (3) A dwelling, secondary suite shall have a maximum of three bedrooms.